jyhdelpamonag/jyhdelpamonag/README.md

 # 👋 Hi there, I'm Jyhdel!
-I'm a Software Engineer at **Medpace** in Cincinnati, Ohio, with over **5 years of software development experience** - including 3 years of as an intern.
+I'm a Software Engineer at **Medpace** in Cincinnati, Ohio, with over **5 years of software development experience** - including 3 years as an intern.
 I've been working full-time at Medpace for the last **2 years** building enterprise applications that are reliable, scalable, and effecient.

 ## 👨‍💻 Tech Stack:
 - **Languages**: C#, Java, Python, SQL, HTML, CSS, JavaScript, Dart